creasty/vscode-altr/README.md

 - `%`
   - Acts as a placeholder, which is replaced with the current pattern, for the other files.
   - Matches any number of path segments, including none.
-- `?`
-  - Matches on one character in a path segment.

 ## Acknowledgement